 While many education positions only require a bachelor’s degree, earning an online master’s in education can improve your ability to make a difference.
-It can also be a great way to jump straight into teaching for those with a non-teaching background and open doors to other professional options, such as working in administration or providing leadership in non-academic settings.
+It also can be a great way to jump straight into teaching for those with a non-teaching background and open doors to other professional options, such as working in administration or providing leadership in non-academic settings.
 But which schools offer online master’s programs in education?
 How do you know which one is right for you?
-Start with our ranking of the top online master’s in education for 2023, created by our data science and analysis team.
+Start with our ranking of the top online master’s in education for 2024.

-Best Online Master’s Degrees in Education for 2023
+The Best Online Master’s Degrees in Education for 2024

 Program Highlights: